Skip to content

 apiKey: your-api-key

-token: your-application-key
+appKey: your-application-key

 storage: /var/log/nadi # Path where your app writes logs